Information Systems, IT Project Management Concentration, M.S.

 INFS 6750 may not be taken to satisfy either a required or elective course in the program.

-Students electing Information Systems without an undergraduate degree in information systems or demonstrable professional experience in the discipline are required to complete the additional prerequisites of INFS 3800 and 4790 (or 5790).
+Students without an undergraduate degree in information systems or demonstrable professional experience in the discipline are required to complete the additional prerequisites of INFS 3800 and 4790 (or 5790).
 INFS 5790 may be taken for credit toward the graduate degree.
 Students without formal training or experience in IT may be encouraged to take some additional INFS courses.
-A portion of theses requirements may be satisfied in conjunction with the student's graduate studies.
+A portion of these requirements may be satisfied in conjunction with the student's graduate studies.

 - file a degree plan with the College of Graduate Studies prior to entry into the program;